+Melt the stick of butter over medium-to-low heat and add the garlic.
 Now that your home smells amazing and everyone’s stomach is starting to growl, you’ll add heavy cream to the garlic butter mixture.
 The cream thickens up the base of the sauce and prevents you from needing to add additional flour.
 Stir over medium-low heat until it begins to gently bubble.
-Keep a close eye on it as butter, milk, and cheese burn easily!
+Keep a close eye on the simmer because butter, milk, and cheese can burn easily!

 What three cheeses will you add to this Olive Garden copycat Alfredo sauce?
 The typical cheeses are parmesan and cream cheese.
 Kick it up a notch with this recipe by adding mozzarella cheese!
 It’s delicious, melts well, and fits in perfectly with any pasta dish.
 Add all of the cheeses to the butter and garlic cream mixture.
 Continue to heat it over medium to low heat until all the cheese is melted.

 You can add any pasta to this Alfredo sauce!
 I like penne and fettuccini but don’t feel limited to just those pasta choices.
 Mix it up and have fun!
 Add chicken and broccoli to change up the recipe from time to time.
 This same base can be used for Carbonara as well.
 I cooked 3/4 of a traditional 1-pound box of penne pasta while making the Alfredo.
 Once the pasta is done, pour the drained pasta directly into the sauce.
 If you prefer less creamy pasta, consider adding the entire 1-pound box of cooked pasta.